 Every single connected medical device your practice uses should be monitored in real time, allowing your security team to constantly probe for vulnerabilities or anomalous behavior that could signal the device has been compromised.
 In an environment with hundreds or thousands of connected devices, employing some type of intelligent cybersecurity solution is the only way to effectively manage the network.

 "Tracking devices for visibility manually is indeed difficult, especially with a small security team," Morales said.
 "When you factor in the time it takes a lean security team to discover a data breach that comprises unknown connected devices, it is apparent the security team needs some level of augmentation of capabilities through intelligent technology."

 2. Segment connected medical devices.

-Properly segmenting connected medical devices based on vulnerability and risk profile can reduce hackers' penetration into your network in the event a cyberattack does occur.
+Properly segmenting connected medical devices based on their vulnerability and risk profile can reduce hackers' penetration of your network if a cyberattack does occur.

 "Hospitals can mitigate risks by creating an isolated network for connected devices, which is simple and can be done with VLANs and firewall technology that's been around for decades," Peteroy said.

 3. Ensure software is regularly updated.